-Local NJ & NY homeowners who are facing a financial challenge may find themselves in foreclosure.
+Local NC & NJ homeowners who are facing a financial challenge may find themselves in foreclosure.

 Foreclosure is when the mortgage loan doesn’t get paid back and the bank begins the process to take ownership of the property to recoup its losses.

 If you find yourself entering the foreclosure process, you might wonder if there is anything you can do about it.

 In this blog post, you’ll read about a few foreclosure prevention measures in North Carolina & New Jersey that you can take to keep your home from foreclosure.